Mojang/minecraft-editor-extension-starter-kit/gettingStarted/README.md

 An Extension is a collective name for a set of resource and behavior packs which contain script and binary assets which are loaded when the Editor starts up.

 The Extensions are written in TypeScript and are compiled into JavaScript ready for loading into the game.
-The compiler tools and various libraries required to do this are supplied as part of the [Editor Extension Starter Kit](https://github.com/dacowan/EditorExtensionStarterKit).
+The compiler tools and various libraries required to do this are supplied as part of the [Minecraft Bedrock Editor Extension Starter Kit](https://github.com/Mojang/minecraft-editor-extension-starter-kit).

 The behavior pack will contain the compiled scripts which execute on the server, and the resource pack will contain the binary assets required by the Extension (icons, text files, etc).

-For a set of install instructions and pre-requisite software required to start, please refer to the [Editor Extension Starter Kit README](https://github.com/dacowan/EditorExtensionStarterKit/blob/main/README.md)
+For a full set of install instructions and pre-requisite software required to start, please refer to the [Minecraft Bedrock Editor Extension Starter Kit README file](https://github.com/Mojang/minecraft-editor-extension-starter-kit/blob/main/README.md)
-### TODO: FIX THIS LINK ###

 &nbsp;